PaulRegular/SimSurvey/cran-comments.md

 ## Release summary

-- In addition to some minor improvements, this patch fixes an error associated with a donttest check, specifically with the use of a logical expression with length > 1.
-A plotly call was supplied a logical vector when a logical object of length 1 should have been provided.
+- This patch switches to dependence on the sf and stars package rather than the sp and raster package given the evolution of R spatial.
+We have also switched to new INLAspacetime functions for simulating from a barrier mesh.

 ## Test environments

-- local R installation, R 4.1.2
+- local R installation, R 4.3.0
 - Github Actions ubuntu-latest (release, devel, oldrel-1),
 - GitHub Actions windows-latest (release)
 - win-builder (devel)
 - R-hub windows-x86_64-devel (r-devel)
 - R-hub fedora-clang-devel (r-devel)

-## R CMD check results

 ## R CMD check results
 > On windows-x86_64-devel (r-devel), fedora-clang-devel (r-devel)